-- After posses are formed, if the location of a shootout is at a Private location (homes are always considered Private), all dudes not owned by the deed's owner get 1 bounty.
-In multiplayer, any dudes in the deed's owner's posse never receive this bounty. - If a dude leaves a posse, and then rejoins, they count as entering the posse and receive a second bounty if the shootout takes place at a Private location owned by an opposing player.
+- After posses are formed, if the location of a shootout is at a Private location (homes are always considered Private), all dudes not owned by the location's owner get 1 bounty. - ➤ If a dude not owned by the shootout location's owner joins during the shootout (e.g. uses Pinto to move in after the shootout starts).
+Even if a dude leaves a posse, and then rejoins,

+- they still count as joining the posse and receive a second bounty if owned by a player other than the location's owner. - In multiplayer, the above do not apply for any dudes in the deed's owner's posse.